ianbollinger/purescript-style-guide/purescript-style.md

 #### Rationale

-Functions in PureScript must begin with a lower case letter.
+Syntactically, functions in PureScript *must* begin with a lower case letter.

 ### 2.2.
 Use upper camel case for type names